TanStack/router/docs/guide/route-masking.md

 ## Unmasking on page reload

 **As stated above, URLs are not unmasked when the page is reloaded by default**.
-However, you may want to configure that URLs are automatically unmasked when the page is reloaded.

 If you want to unmask a URL locally when the page is reloaded, you have 3 options, each overriding the previous one in priority if passed: